 The Cooper Inn

-In 1813, construction began on Willowbrook, an elegant Georgian-style residence named for the stately willow trees and meandering stream that graced the property.
+In 1813, construction began on Willowbrook, an elegant Georgian-style residence named for the stately willow trees and meandering stream.
 Henry Phinney, son of noted printer and newspaper publisher Elihu Phinney, Sr., lived alone in the home from 1816 until the time of his death.
 With no direct heirs, the hotel changed ownership several times until it was bought by the Clark family in 1927.
 In 1939, the home was converted into a 4-bedroom Inn and became Cooperstown’s premier year-round lodging destination.
 Increased demand due to the opening of the National Baseball Hall of Fame resulted in the Inn’s expansion to twenty rooms.
 Further renovations in 1999 added more private baths and modern amenities.